Pumpkin and Turmeric Smoothie

 - 1 teaspoon of turmeric

-Nut butter is actually one of my staple go-to's for smoothies.
-I know many of you reading this might equate nuts as the enemy but nut butter is blended smooth so they're much kinder than whole nuts.
-However, nut butters are still high in fat so I can only tolerate in small doses.
-I personally find adding a teaspoon or two of nut butter to a smoothie is a good way of getting some healthy fats into my diet.
+Nut butter is actually one of my staple go-to ingredients for smoothies.
+I know many of you reading this might equate nuts as the enemy, but nut butter is blended smooth so they're much kinder than whole nuts.
+However, nut butters are still high in fat so I can only tolerate it in small doses.
+I personally find adding a teaspoon or 2 of nut butter to a smoothie is a good way of getting some healthy fats into my diet.
 However, if you can't tolerate them, this smoothie tastes just as fantastic without!
-However, turmeric absorbs better in our body when it is combined with fat and black pepper; so if you don't use the peanut butter, it could be worth trying to add another source of fats to your smoothie instead.
-Examples include avocado or coconut oil.

 This one is really simple to make:

-- Simply chop up your banana and add to your blender; along with the pumpkin, dairy-free milk, nut butter, cinnamon, and turmeric.
+- Simply chop up your banana and add to your blender, along with the pumpkin, dairy-free milk, nut butter, cinnamon, and turmeric.

 - Blend until smooth!

 Want to use a whole tin of pumpkin?
-Why not batch these and freeze-you can even pop them in ice lolly moulds for the summer months!
+Why not batch these and freeze?
+You can even pop them in ice lolly moulds for the summer months!

 Nutrition facts